If you’re feeling lost in life, you’re not alone. Life has its ups and downs, and sometimes we just feel that we’re on the wrong road.

 READ MORE: 75 Deep Questions to Ask Yourself for Personal Growth

-3. Consider why you feel lost
+3. Consider why you are feeling lost

 Look at those 9 reasons above.
 Which of them resonates with you?